rwieruch/blog_robinwieruch_content/blog/next-forms/index.md

 ---
-title: "Exploring Next.js Forms with Server Actions"
+title: "Next.js Forms with Server Actions"
 description: "How to use Forms in Next.js with React Server Components (RSC), Server Actions in Next's App Router by using useFormState and useFormStatus.
 Learn about form validation, form reset, form feedback (field errors and toast messages) while using progressive enhancement and caching ..."
 date: "2024-02-27T08:50:46+02:00"
 categories: ["Next"]